 Also, this Gregory backpack has pretty much all the external attachment points you could possibly need.
 With two rows of daisy chain webbing on the front panel, sleeping pad straps, and hiking pole loops, you will easily find a spot for every piece of gear you might need in your adventures.

-The Trion Spine 50 is a great medium-sized backpack that works for both alpine and sport climbing.
+The Trion Spine 50 is a great medium-sized backpack that works for both alpine and sports climbing.
 Even though it doesn’t have a very big internal capacity, this backpack can fit a lot of gear, thanks to the many different external attachment points.

 This includes ice axe attachments, trekking pole carriers, rope fixing points, daisy chain loops, side ski attachments, and extra loops on the hip belt.
 There are enough spots for all the gear you might need on longer climbs, but the pack is still small enough that you could wear it when sport climbing or just hiking.